-AFinancial institution[®] means Aa bank that is insured by the federal deposit insurance corporation and chartered under the laws of the United States or any state, a trust company owned by a bank holding company that is regulated by the federal reserve board or a trust company chartered under the laws of the United States or this state@ as provided in A.R.S ' 14-5651(J)(2).
+"[A] a bank that is insured by the federal deposit insurance corporation and chartered under the laws of the United States or any state, a trust company owned by a bank holding company that is regulated by the federal reserve board or a trust company chartered under the laws of the United States or this state." as provided in A.R.S. §14-5651(J)(2).

-AForeign personal representative@means Aa personal representative appointed by another jurisdiction@ as provided in A.R.S ' 14-1201(19).
+"Foreign personal representative" means "a personal representative appointed by another jurisdiction" as provided in A.R.S. § 14-1201(19).

-AGuardian[®] means Aa person who has qualified as a guardian of a minor or incapacitated person pursuant to testamentary or court appointment but excludes a person who is merely a guardian ad litem[®] as provided in A.R.S 114-1201(22).
+"Guardian" means "a person who has qualified as a guardian of a minor or incapacitated person pursuant to testamentary or court appointment but excludes a person who is merely a guardian ad litem" as provided in A.R.S. § 14-1201(22).

-AGuardian ad litem[@] means Aa person appointed by the court to protect the interest of a minor or an incompetent in a particular case before the court[@] as provided in A.R.S ' 8-531(8).
+"Guardian ad litem" means "a person appointed by the court to protect the interest of a minor or an incompetent in a particular case before the court" as provided in A.R.S. § 8-531(87).

-APersonal representative@means A a personal representative includes executor, administrator, successor personal representative, special administrator and persons who perform substantially the same function under the law governing their status.
-A general personal representative excludes a special administrator@as provided in A.R.S '14-1201(38).
+"Personal representative" means "a "personal representative includes executor, administrator, successor personal representative, special administrator and persons who perform substantially the same function under the law governing their status.
+A general personal representative excludes a special administrator" as provided in A.R.S. § 14-1201(38).

-APrincipal@means the individual of a business or public entity, designated on file with the program, who is a certified fiduciary with the controlling authority for the business or public entity; and who is responsible for supervising all other certified fiduciaries and staff working for the entity.
+"Principal" means the individual of a business or public entity, designated on file with the program, who is a certified fiduciary with the controlling authority for the business or public entity; and who is responsible for supervising all other certified fiduciaries and staff working for the entity.